HCBScienceProducts/CANYON-B/README.md

 # CANYON-B
+Matlab and R implementations of the CANYON-B method published in:

-Routines to robustly estimate open ocean CO2 variables and macronutrients from T, S and O2 data using Bayesian neural networks
+Bittig et al. (2018).
+An alternative to static climatologies: Robust estimation of open ocean CO<sub>2</sub> variables and nutrient concentrations from T, S and O<sub>2</sub> data using Bayesian neural networks.
+Front.
+Mar.
+Sci. subm. http://dx.doi.org/10.3389/fmars.2018.xxxxx.

+When using the method, please cite the paper.